UMD: A Globally Connected University

 The credit you earn during this program will count as resident credit.

 In Sydney, Darwin, and Cairns, we will stay in shared accommodations in hostels and hotels.
-In Kakadu (Jabiru and Gunlom), Nitmiluk, and North Queensland, we will stay in full-service campgrounds.
+In Kakadu, Nitmiluk, and North Queensland, we will stay at full-service campgrounds in shared tents.

-There are two scholarships available for this program:
+There are three scholarships available for this program:

--College of Computer, Mathematical, & Natural Sciences Undergraduate Summer Research, Travel, and Educational Enrichment Award https://cmns.umd.edu/summerenrichment
+- College of Computer, Mathematical, & Natural Sciences Undergraduate Summer Research, Travel, and Educational Enrichment Award

 |This fee represents the housing provided during the program.|